aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `themeParentElementSelector`

 HTML element that defines CSS theming variables.
-If not set `body` is used.
+If not set, the `body` element is used.